How to Draft and Pitch an Outstanding Fundraising Email:

 Clearly explain to the prospective donor in the email how the funds are going to be used and the potential beneficiaries who will be benefitted.
 Again, give all the information in crisp sentences and keep them in the first few lines of your email.

 Also, explain and bring it to the forefront regarding how every contribution matters.
 It will attract more donors, both big as well as small.
-The small donors will also be encouraged and will not have the negative feeling of embarrassment as their contribution is negligible.
+This will encourage small donors, so they will not have the negative feeling of embarrassment as their contribution is negligible.
 Even $5 or $10 will help serve a purpose.

 It is ideal for adding a high-quality image or video to your email as it will attract more people to support your cause.
 We all know eye-catchy visual contents like photos and videos easily stay in the brain and connect with the heart.
 Make impressive video content and add it up to the email.
 But do not add unwanted things like logos, brand image, or something not related to the cause.
 As doing so, will make the donor hesitant and may think it to be your own personal agenda or propaganda.